Out-of-Distribution Semantic Occupancy Prediction: Experiments

-\textbf{Quantitative Results:} In Table \ref{tab:vaa-kitti}, the OoD detection results are reported.
-Across the three different scales of AuPRC$_r$, our network achieves a significant improvement over the baseline.
-On the VAA-KITTI dataset, our performance improves by more than $3\%$ in terms of AuPRC$_r$.
-Similarly, on the VAA-KITTI-360 dataset, our method demonstrates a performance gain of over $5\%$.
-Furthermore, we present the experimental results of semantic occupancy prediction in Table \ref{tab:kitti}.
+\textbf{Out-of-Distribution Detection.} In Table \ref{tab:vaa-kitti} and \ref{tab:vaa-kitti-360-stu}, the OoD detection results are reported.
+Across the three scales of AuPRC$_r$, our network achieves a significant improvement over the baseline.
+On the VAA-KITTI dataset, our performance improves by more than $4\%$ in terms of AuPRC$_r$.
+Similarly, on both the VAA-KITTI-360 and VAA-STU datasets, our method demonstrates superior performance.
+Notably, CGFormer~\cite{yu2024context} underperforms in OoD detection despite strong in-distribution accuracy.
+When encountering anomalies (\eg, \emph{animals}, \emph{garbage bags}), it often assigns them to rare in-distribution categories such as \emph{bicycle} and \emph{motorcycle} with high confidence, lacking clear semantic correspondence.
+This overconfident misclassification reflects poor model calibration and an inability to recognize distributional novelty.
+By enforcing consistency between voxel and BEV spaces, CSSR reduces overconfident misclassification and enhances sensitivity to anomalies.

+\textbf{3D Occupancy Prediction.} We present the experimental results of semantic occupancy prediction in Table \ref{table:kitti_val} and Table \ref{table:kitti-360}.
 Our method consistently demonstrates performance improvements over the baseline model, regardless of whether the evaluation is conducted on public datasets or our self-constructed datasets.
-These results fully validate the effectiveness of our designed VBPF, which progressively integrates features from the BEV perspective, thereby enhancing global context perception.
-For more details on experimental results, please refer to the supplementary materials.
+These results validate the effectiveness of our designed CSSR, which leverages complementary strengths of voxel and BEV representations to enhance semantic refinement and global context modeling.

-\textbf{Qualitative Results:} In Fig.~\ref{fig:enter-label}, four different sets of visualization results are presented.
-It can be observed that without incorporating a top-down perspective, the baseline network exhibits significant estimation biases.
-Specifically, by integrating two different observation perspectives, our network achieves more accurate localization for small objects (skunk).
-Meanwhile, for elongated objects (cow), accurately determining their size from a single image alone is inherently challenging.
-However, by leveraging multi-view observations, the proposed network makes predictions that are more physically consistent and geometrically plausible.